frittna/Crypto_Coin_Ticker/README.md

 ![](preview/IMG_M.jpg)

-CRYPTO CURRENCY PRICE TICKER with 24 candlesticks chart for M5Stack (CORE1 with the 3 Buttons!)
+CRYPTO CURRENCY PRICE TICKER with 24 candlesticks chart for M5Stack

 ###SD-Card Version with configuation file###
 only needs config file "ccticker.cfg" on root of SD-Card